Ornament

 1. Continue to eat regular meals and all the foods you normally enjoy

-2. For three days before the test you must include extra carbohydrates (at east 150 grams or more) in your daily food intake.
+2. For three days before the test you must include extra carbohydrates (at least 150 grams or more) in your daily food intake.
 To make sure you are eating enough carbohydrates you must choose extra foods.

 List 1 List 2

-2 slices of bread 8 T. (40z.) raisins
+2 slices of bread 8 T. (4 0z.) raisins

-1 C. cooked noodles 2 small bananas
+1 cup cooked noodles 2 small bananas

 2 corn tortillas 16 oz. orange or apple juice